Reo Hatate: Celtic midfielder has hit another level, says manager Ange Postecoglou

-Reo Hatate has been named Premiership player of the month for February; the midfielder scored four goals last month; Ange Postecoglou does not expect a repeat of their defeat to St Mirren; watch the game at the SMiSA Stadium on Sunday, live on Sky Sports; kick-off 12pm
+Reo Hatate has been named Premiership player of the month for February; the midfielder scored four goals last month; Ange Postecoglou does not expect a repeat of their defeat to St Mirren; watch Sunday's game at the SMiSA Stadium, live on Sky Sports; kick-off 12pm

-Celtic manager Ange Postecoglou says Reo Hatate has "hit another level" and he believes there is even better to come from the midfielder.
+Ange Postecoglou says Reo Hatate has "hit another level" and he believes there is even better to come from the Celtic midfielder.

-The Japan international has been named Premiership player of the month for February after shining for the Hoops as he scored 11 goals in league wins over Livingston, St Johnstone and Aberdeen.
+The Japan international has been named Premiership player of the month for February after shining for the Hoops in league wins over Livingston, St Johnstone and Aberdeen.

-Hatate scored a double against the Dons and also netted a brace in their Scottish Cup victory over St Mirren, despite only coming on for the final 30 minutes.
+Hatate scored a double against the Dons and also netted twice in their Scottish Cup victory over St Mirren, despite only coming on for the final 30 minutes.

 He turned in another impressive performance in last weekend's Viaplay Cup win over Rangers at Hampden Park, providing the cross for Kyogo Furuhashi's second goal.